resbaz/lessons/shell/swc-novice/05-script.md

     `uniq` to print a list of the unique species appearing in each of those files separately.

-2. Write a shell script called `longest.sh` that takes the name of a directory and a filename extension as its parameters, and prints out the name of the most recently modified file in that directory with that extension.
+2. Write a shell script called `most_recent.sh` that takes the name of a directory and a filename extension as its parameters, and prints out the name of the most recently modified file in that directory with that extension.
 For example:

-        $ bash largest.sh /tmp/data pdb
+        $ bash most_recent.sh /tmp/data pdb

     would print the name of the PDB file in `/tmp/data` that has been changed most recently.